Table of Content

 Conclusion

 Scope Creep rarely happens suddenly.
 It grows through small changes and unclear boundaries that weaken control over time.
-Understanding What is Scope Creep, along with clear scope definition, strong communication, and disciplined change control, helps Project Managers keep projects focused and on track.
+Understanding What is Scope Creep, along with clear scope definition, strong communication and disciplined change control, can help Project Managers keep projects focused and on track.
 This approach reduces risk and supports consistent, successful delivery.

 Looking to cultivate future‑ready project skills?
-Our PRINCE2 Agile® Foundation Course will help you out - Sign up now!
+Sign up for the PRINCE2 Agile® Foundation Course now!